StephenB92/dice-game/README.md

 1. Play against the computer functionality
 - In a future update, I would like to include an additional button on the main game area that allows the user to play against the computer if another player is not available.
+2. Track Game Points
+- In a future update, I would like to include a feature that counts how many games a player has won and therefore add an extra level to the game, such as "best out of three".

 ## Wireframes